Ceffry/Eniac-Business_Partner_Analysis_with_Magist/README.md

 Other tech categories generate less than 50% of the revenue of the 8th-largest non-tech category.

-This suggests that Magist's existing customer base may not be an ideal fit for Eniacs entire tech catalogue.
+This suggests that Magists existing customer base may not be an ideal fit for Eniacs entire tech catalogue.

 ---

-##Premium Tech
+## Premium Tech

 The analysis shows that expensive products are sold less frequently, including within the Tech category.